-A plastic surgeon who amassed more than 844,000 followers and 14.6 million likes on TikTok has been suspended by the State Medical Board of Ohio.
+A plastic surgeon who amassed more than 844,000 followers and 14.6 million likes on TikTok has has lost her medical license in Ohio.

-Katharine Roxanne Grawe, who goes by ROXY Plastic Surgery on social media, was suspended by the State Medical Board on November 18, due to what the board saw as “clear and convincing evidence” that Dr. Grawe violated sections of the Ohio Revised Code, stating that “Dr. Grawe’s continued practice presents a danger of immediate and serious harm to the public.”
+Katharine Roxanne Grawe, who went by ROXY Plastic Surgery on social media, was suspended by the State Medical Board back in November 2022, due to what the board saw as “clear and convincing evidence” that Dr. Grawe violated sections of the Ohio Revised Code, stating that “Dr. Grawe’s continued practice presents a danger of immediate and serious harm to the public.”

 Timeline of Events

 Over 4 years ago, the Board sent a letter to Dr. Grawe to caution her against the need to maintain patient privacy when sharing photos and videos on social media.